 By inferring your campaign goals and bidding strategy, the system will interpret all of those signals and chose an audience that is focused on one of the following:

 For example, rather than reaching the Sports Fans affinity audience, a running shoe company may want to reach Avid Marathon Runners instead.
 With custom audiences, the shoe company can define this audience by:

 - Entering interests like "5K in San Francisco," "triathlon athlete," or "long distance runner"

 - Using URLs of websites with content about running, training schedules, marathon nutrition, and other marathon themes

-Custom intent audiences allow you to define and reach the ideal audience for your Display campaigns.
+Auto-created custom intent audiences allow you to define and reach the ideal audience for your Display campaigns.
 You can use custom intent audiences to segment your ad groups for a specific vertical or landing page.
-You can use auto-created segments, or define your own audience by entering in-market keywords, URLs and apps related to products and services that your ideal customer is researching across sites and apps.Learn more about custom intent audiences

 For now, auto-created audiences are available in English, German, Japanese, Spanish, Russian, Portuguese, French, and Italian.
 Check back for updates.
 New languages will be added over time.

 You can also reach people who have already engaged with your company’s products and services, including past visitors to a website, mobile app, videos, or customers who have given you their contact information.
 Learn more about remarketing

 Detailed demographics enables you to reach broad segments of the population that share common traits, such as college students, homeowners, or new parents.
 Find a curated list of detailed demographics by downloading this CSV.